solidi/writing/28-the-one-about-software-engineering-interviewing.md

 I've recently reflected on my experiences as an interviewee in software engineering.
 As I trace through each interview, I have learned and improved.

-I'd like to share these learnings with a diagram I'd built from my last search and highlight the significant bits.
+I'd like to share these learnings with a diagram I've built from my last search and highlight the significant bits.

 ![Interview process map from personal experience.](images/28-01.png)

 ## Practice Role-Playing

 My most impactful learning is discovering the value of practicing weekly with a friend.
 What I learned is that interviewing is a muscle.
 Finding a study buddy helped simulate [real interview situations](https://medium.com/free-code-camp/how-to-organize-your-thoughts-on-the-whiteboard-and-crush-your-technical-interview-b668de4e6941).
 This practice had a tangible improvement in offers.
-After securing a new job, we continue to practice once a week for an hour to be sharp at the interviewing, recalling professional stories.
+After securing a new job, we would continue to practice once a week for an hour to be sharp at interviewing, recalling professional stories.

 ## Partnering with Recruiting